 There are a few options such as “Deleting Projects” or “Moving Projects” from one workspace to another workspace or creating more workspaces that can be performed in the backend.
 These can be performed by the admins of your deployment or Valispace’s support team email@example.com.

 Things to remember before requesting to delete the project

 The user has to delete and unlink all the references with other projects.
 The user should empty all the modules.
 Then only the admins can delete the project.
 Deleting the project is explained in the Admin Features.

 Things to remember before requesting to move the project from one workspace to another

-The project should have not any links with other projects.
-That means the valis inside the project should be used in the other projects.
+The project should not have any links with other projects.
+That means the Valis inside the project shouldn’t be used in the other projects.